Accommodations for Fellows

 - A small room on the third floor ($450 per month)

 For fellows who require family accommodations, the Library Company also offers an apartment in a renovated carriage house at 1317 Irving Street, located directly behind the Library.

 This largely open-plan residence, located on the second floor above Library administrative offices, is approximately 1400 square feet.
 Fully furnished with a queen-size bed in the primary bedroom and a twin bed in a second bedroom/office, the apartment has a washer/dryer, central air conditioning, WiFi, and a full kitchen and dining area.

 The Irving Street apartment is available for $1,250 per month plus a one-time cleaning fee.
 Preference is given to fellows wishing to stay for several months, but it may be available occasionally for shorter stays.

 Accommodations for other scholars

 Fellows of the Library Company and the Historical Society of Pennsylvania have first priority for housing.
 When space is available, other scholars who wish to access the Library Company’s collections may request accommodations.
-Rooms are usually fully booked from April to October, but there may be vacancies even during that period.
 Rates are as noted above with an additional $50/month charge for non-fellows.
-Fellowship awards are made each April and rooms are held for fellows until the end of May.
-After that, inquiries from other scholars are welcome.
+Fellowship awards are made each spring and rooms are held for fellows until the end of May.
+After that, inquiries from other scholars for the period June 1 of the current year to May 31 of the following year are welcome.